everycure-org/matrix/docs/src/onboarding/index.md

 1. GenAI model is used to compute individual node embeddings
 2. GraphSage embedding algorithm is ran on the node embeddings to produce topological embeddings

+!!! info
-> 🔎 Our graph database, i.e., Neo4J comes with out-of-the-box functionality to compute both node and topological embeddings in-situ.
+    Our graph database, i.e., [Neo4J](https://neo4j.com/docs/graph-data-science/current/algorithms/) comes with out-of-the-box functionality to compute both node and topological embeddings in-situ.
 The Kedro pipeline orchestrates the computation of these.

 #### Modelling